 So far, I really like it here.
 I like the fact I have more control over my school life, which is not something I’m used to.
 I like how independent I get to be here.
 I also love the location in the centre of the city, because if I do get an hour break I can go for a walk.
 I find that the teachers are very focused on preparing us for exams, which is something that was lacking last year, when I was doing GCSE business studies.
 I knew all the information but I didn’t know how to apply it.
 Right now, I ‘m studying Economics, and it’s fairly similar to business in terms of the exam style.
 A lot of it is knowing with big essays, that are 10 or 14 marks , what goes into them.
 That you need application, knowledge and evaluation.
 Our Business Studies teacher at my old school never taught us that.
 I really like the fact that the teachers here give us constant practice and I feel a lot more secure in my exam knowledge.

 I’ve spoken to a few students here, who wanted to do the IB programme but just couldn’t find it, because it’s so rare in Moscow.
-With A-level, I already knew that this option was available because my older sister did it, plus when I studied in England, I planned to take A-levels because you get to focus on 3 subjects which you choose.
-Whereas, for IB you have to choose subjects from each category.
-I knew that I didn’t want to study something that I didn’t enjoy for 2 more years.
+With A-level, I already knew that this option was available because my older sister did it, plus, when I studied in England, I planned to take A-levels because you get to focus on 3 subjects which you choose.
+For IB you have to choose subjects from each category, and I knew that I didn’t want to study something that I didn’t enjoy for 2 more years.
 I really like my subjects, and although I never did Economics before, I knew that I would like it and I think it’s now my favourite.
-It’s a subject that I just understand and it makes me think a lot.
+It’s a subject that I seem to just understand and it makes me think a lot.
 I don’t find it a chore to go to lessons here.

-This year, once I know my AS grades, I can estimate which grades I can aim for.
-I will have to spend the summer looking at universities.
-I know I want to go to a university abroad, not in Russia, perhaps in England .
-I want to do Law, or maybe, Psychology, but I’m leaning towards Law, which is very practical and doesn’t ask for required subjects, normally.
-They require that you have an A or a B for English GCSE, and I have an A* for English and literature, so I won’t have to sit a language examination.
+I know I want to go to a university abroad, not in Russia.
+I want to do Law, which is very practical.
+They normally require that you have an A or a B for English GCSE, and I have an A* for English and literature, so I won’t have to sit a language examination.
 I think there are a lot of opportunities in law, so it won’t restrict me.
 I’m really optimistic about the future.

-Outside of school I got a diploma as a professional make up artist.
-So far I’ve just been practicing on my friends, for my own practice and to create a portfolio, in case I ever want to work in that field.
+Outside of school, I have a diploma as a professional make-up artist.
+So far, I’ve just been practicing on my friends, for my own practice and to create a portfolio, in case I ever want to work in that field.
 If I do have spare time, which lately doesn’t happen often, I paint.
 I also write poetry sometimes, if I’m inspired enough to do it.
 I don’t like to write with rhyme, because I find that it sounds childish.
 I write poems about situations, or, if I’m inspired by a movie, I’ll try to project a characters feelings and write them into a poem.
 I actually have two published poems.
-When I lived in England my literature teacher asked me to publish them in the Great British Book of Poems, a big collection of student works, so technically I’m a published author.
+When I lived in England my literature teacher asked me to publish them in the Great British Book of Poems, a big collection of student works, so technically I’m a published author.Другие новости Algorithm A*